-A large international banks had a long-term strategy of reducing the company's data centre footprint.
+A large international bank had a long-term strategy of reducing the company's data centre footprint.
 Using its Cloud-first approach, it sought to transform the banking customer experience.
 With more than 40,000 employees and operations in the US, UK, and Canada, this bank renders a variety of services in retail and commercial banking, credit cards, and auto loans.

 To achieve this strategy, a key requirement was implementing a Cloudera EDH platform migration on cloud that included: